picasso250/blog/mvc.md

 ```
 The code above is from [index of Propel](http://propelorm.org/).

-You can use a mature lib of ORM, or you can, as I did, write your own ORM.
+You can use a mature lib of ORM, or you can, as I did, write a ORM.